 (Offered as ENGL 216, BLST 203 [D], and SWAG 203) The term “Women Writers” suggests, and perhaps assumes, a particular category.
 How useful is this term in describing the writers we tend to include under the frame?
 And further, how useful are the designations "African" and "African Diaspora"?
 We will begin by critically examining these central questions, and revisit them frequently as we read specific texts and the body of works included in this course.
 Our readings comprise a range of literary and scholarly works by canonical and more recent female writers from Africa, the Caribbean, and continental America.
 Framed primarily by Postcolonial Criticism, our explorations will center on how writers treat historical and contemporary issues specifically connected to women’s experiences, as well as other issues, such as globalization, modernity, and sexuality.
 We will consider the continuities and points of departure between writers, periods, and regions, and explore the significance of the writers’ stylistic choices.
 Here our emphasis will be on how writers appropriate vernacular and conventional modes of writing.

-[before 1800] What is “English Literature,” and how does one construct its history?
-How do we decide what counts as “English,” and what counts as “literature”?
-What is the relationship between histories of literature and political, social, religious, and intellectual histories?
-What is the role of gender, race and class in the making of literature, and the making of its histories?
+[Before 1800] What is “English Literature,” and how does one construct its history?
+What counts as “England” (especially in relation to Wales, Scotland, and Ireland, and to ancient Greece and Rome)?
+What is the relationship between histories of literature and political, social, religious and intellectual histories?
+What is the role of gender in the making of literature, and the making of its histories?
+These are the kinds of questions we will ask as we read texts from the seventh through the seventeenth centuries, including works such as Beowulf and Sir Gawain and the Green Knight (in translation) and writers from Chaucer and Margery Kempe in the Middle Ages to Margaret Cavendish and John Milton in the Renaissance.

 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.

 Admission with consent of the instructor.
 Limited to 12 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester: Writer-in-Residence Hall.
-Spring semester: TBA2016-17: Offered in Fall 2016 and Spring 2017
+Fall semester.
+Writer-in-Residence Lawson.2017-18: Offered in Fall 2017 and Spring 2018

 (Offered as THDA 270 and ENGL 222) A workshop in writing for the stage.
 The semester will begin with exercises that lead to the making of short plays and, by the end of the term, longer plays--ten minutes and up in length.
 Writing will be done in and out of class; students’ work will be discussed in the workshop and in private conferences.
 At the end of the term, the student will submit a portfolio of revisions of all the exercises, including the revisions of all plays.

 Admission with consent of the instructor.
 Limited to 15 students.
 Not open to first-year students.
-Fall semester: TBA.
-Spring semester: Playwright-in-Residence Congdon.2016-17: Offered in Fall 2016 and Spring 2017
+Fall semester: Visiting Professor Syers.
+Spring semester: TBA.2017-18: Offered in Fall 2017 and Spring 2018

 (Offered as THDA 255, ENGL 223, and MUSI 255) This studio course is designed as an interactive laboratory for dancers, composers, actors, writers/poets, vocalists, and sound artists to work together to create meaningful interactions between sound, movement, and text.
 Working individually and in collaborative groups, students will create original material in the various media and experiment with multiple ways to craft interesting exchanges and dialogues between word, sound, and movement or to create hybrid forms.
 The emphasis in the course will be to work with exercises and structures that engender deep listening, looking, and imagining.
 Some of the questions that inform the course include: How do music, voices, electronic, digital, and natural sounds create a sonic world for live performance and vice versa?
 How can movement inform the writing of text and vice-versa?
 How can we successfully communicate and collaborate across and between the different languages of sounds, words, and movement?
 We will have a series of informal studio performances, events, and installations throughout the semester with a culminating final showing/listening at the end of the semester.